How To Write Computer Code in 6 Steps (And Improve Skills)

 Here are some useful tips for how to write successful code:

-Connect with others.
-One of the best resources for coders are local coding clubs or associations that consist of like-minded individuals.
+One of the best resources for coders is local coding clubs or associations that consist of like-minded individuals.
 There are also thousands of online communities that you can find through social media or private chat rooms.
 Having a network of coders that you can contact will be a valuable resource as you continue to grow your skills.